Klutina River, Alaska

 View the current water by following the link below

-The word Klutina literally means “fast water” in the Athabaskan native language.
+The word Klutina literally means “fast water”.
 The Klutina River is indeed a very fast river flowing up to 14 mph.
 In addition to the swift current, the Klutina has intermittent class III rapids and should only be run by experienced boaters.
 The lower Klutina River has abundant fishing opportunities that are foot accessible from the parking areas next to the Klutina River highway bridges.
 A boat is required to access the remote areas of the upper Klutina River where steep banks and erosion limit walk-in access.

 About the Klutina River